iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/_index.md

 - Download the AppDynamics Java APM Agent.
 - Install the AppDynamics Java APM Agent.
 - Initialize the sample application with load.
+- Understand the core concepts of AppDynamics APM
 - Configure collection settings in the Controller.
 - Monitor your application’s health.
 - Troubleshoot application performance issues to find root cause.